Chapter 13 Bankruptcy Eligibility

 Have not filed for any sort of other bankruptcy

-Be a business filing- this is only available for individuals and does apply to companies
+Not being a business filing - Chapter 13 is only available for individuals

 The process continues with additional requirements that include credit counseling and other debtor education course required by the government.
 Followed by that you will begin to file the process.
 Jackson & Oglesby Law, LLC can help you determine whether you qualify for Chapter 13 bankruptcy, contact our team today.
-Our bankruptcy attorneys in Indianapolis are prepared to guide you.
+Our attorneys are prepared to guide you through all aspects of bankruptcy.

 How Long Does Chapter 13 Take?